Michigan State vs Kansas State Players to Watch - Sweet 16

 Nowell is the Wildcats' top assist man (7.8 per game), and he averages 17.1 points and 3.5 rebounds.
 His assist average ranks him second in college basketball.

-Keyontae Johnson tops the Wildcats in scoring (17.5 points per game) and rebounding (7), and produces 2.2 assists.
-He also averages 1.1 steals and 0.2 blocked shots.
+Keyontae Johnson is averaging team highs in points (17.5 per game) and rebounds (7).
+And he is contributing 2.2 assists, making 51.4% of his shots from the floor and 40.5% from 3-point range, with 1.3 treys per contest.

-The Wildcats get 10.3 points, 5.8 rebounds and 1.1 assists per game from Nae'Qwan Tomlin.
+The Wildcats get 8.8 points, 3.6 rebounds and 2.3 assists per game from Desi Sills.

-Desi Sills is putting up 8.8 points, 3.6 rebounds and 2.3 assists per contest, making 44.7% of his shots from the floor.

-Cam Carter gets the Wildcats 6.4 points, 2.9 rebounds and 1.5 assists per game.
-He also puts up 0.9 steals and 0.3 blocked shots.
+Cam Carter gives the Wildcats 6.4 points, 2.9 rebounds and 1.5 assists per contest.
+He also averages 0.9 steals and 0.3 blocked shots.

 Michigan State Top Performers (Last 10 Games)